-43. What is being done to consult with people in the area who will be affected by the project?
+42. What is being done to consult with people in the area who will be affected by the project?

-The Government of Georgia, ADB and the EBRD are committed to a robust and meaningful consultation and participation process involving project-affected people and other project stakeholders.
-A Stakeholder Engagement Plan (SEP) has been prepared under EBRD financing which serves as a general framework for building and maintaining positive relationships with stakeholders throughout the entire project lifecycle.
+The Government of Georgia, ADB and the EBRD are committed to a robust and meaningful consultation and participation process involving project-affected people and other stakeholders.
+A Stakeholder Engagement Plan (SEP) was prepared under EBRD financing and serves as a general framework for building and maintaining positive relationships with stakeholders throughout the entire project lifecycle.

-As of January 2019, more than 20 public consultations and focus group discussions had been held with village residents as part of the project design process.
-In addition, several working group meetings have been held with representatives from environmental NGOs and academia.
+As of June 2019, more than 45 stakeholder engagement events have been conducted as part of the project preparation process.
+More than half of these events were consultations with village residents, and included focus group discussions, one-on-one meetings, and community consultation events.
+A number of meetings were also held with representatives from NGOs, academia, and local and national government representatives.
 Issues raised and discussed include technical design options, environmental impacts, land acquisition and resettlement, gender concerns, and project planning and implementation.
-The public consultations and focus group discussions have provided the government and its partners with a greater understanding of the impacts the project will have on local communities.
+The stakeholder engagement activities conducted to date have provided the government and its partners with a greater understanding about the impacts the project will have on local communities and the natural environment.
 As a result, several significant design changes have been made to accommodate people's concerns.